15 Years Of Empowering NRIs

 4. Discrimination

-Despite all the progress, education, and awareness, the world is still full of people with biases and bigotry.
+Despite progress and awareness, bias and bigotry still exist.
 NRI students may experience discrimination from other students or locals.

-Reach out to your support circle and authorities to report such incidents and seek help.
+Reach out to your support circle and the relevant authorities to report incidents and seek help.

 5. Food

-Food is something that varies significantly.
-Every society and culture has its own culinary preferences.
-For someone ready to experiment with new foods, it may be fun.
-But for someone following a strict diet plan – due to cultural, religious, or health reasons – it may be difficult to find appropriate food.
+Every culture has its own culinary preferences.
+For someone open to experimenting, that’s part of the fun.
+For someone on a strict diet – for cultural, religious, or health reasons – it can be genuinely difficult to find appropriate food.

 6. Health